 The best marketing newsletter for the contrarian marketer

-Louis Grenier is a contrarian marketer who spearheads the highly acclaimed Everyone Hates Marketers podcast.
-With over 300 episodes, the podcast has garnered a considerable following and has guests like Seth Godin and Joanna Wiebe.
+Louis Grenier is a contrarian marketer who spearheaded the highly acclaimed Everyone Hates Marketers podcast, which had 300 episodes and guests like Seth Godin and Joanna Wiebe.
+And he recently published a book called "Stand the F*ck Out"—a no-nonsense guide to marketing and branding.

 His daily newsletter is just as impressive and features a perspective on marketing you're unlikely to find elsewhere.
 I've subscribed to hundreds of newsletters, but none resonate with me the same way this one does (maybe because I tend to swear a lot more than the average person?).
 You can expect everything from crazy marketing experiments to his personal stories, which are both funny and fascinating.